International English: Basic Global English

 Basic Global English, or BGE, is a concept of global English initiated by German linguist Joachim Grzega.
 It evolved from the idea of creating a type of English that can be learned more easily than regular British or American English and that serves as a tool for successful global communication.
 BGE is guided by creating "empathy and tolerance" between speakers in a global context.
 This applies to the context of global communication, where different speakers with different mother tongues come together.
 BGE aims to develop this competence as quickly as possible.

-English language teaching is almost always related to a corresponding culture, e. g., learners either deal with American English and therefore with American culture, or British English and therefore with British culture.
+English language teaching is almost always related to a corresponding culture, e.g. learners either deal with American English and therefore with American culture, or British English and therefore with British culture.
 Basic Global English seeks to solve this problem by creating one collective version of English.
 Additionally, its advocates promote it as a system suited for self-teaching as well as classroom teaching.

 BGE is based on 20 elementary grammar rules that provide a certain degree of variation.
 For example, regular as well as irregular formed verbs are accepted.
 Pronunciation rules are not as strict as in British or American English, so there is a certain degree of variation for the learners.
-Exceptions that cannot be used are pronunciations that would be harmful to mutual understanding and therefore minimize the success of communication.
+Exceptions that cannot be used are pronunciations that would be harmful to mutual understanding and therefore minimise the success of communication.

 Basic Global English is based on a 750-word vocabulary.
 Additionally, every learner has to acquire the knowledge of 250 additional words.
 These words can be chosen freely, according to the specific needs and interests of the learner.

 BGE provides not only basic language skills, but also so called "Basic Politeness Strategies".
 These include creating a positive atmosphere, accepting an offer with "Yes, please" or refusing with "No, thank you", and small talk topics to choose and to avoid.

 Basic Global English has been tested in two elementary schools in Germany.
 For the practical test of BGE, 12 lessons covered half of a school year.
 After the BGE teaching, students could answer questions about themselves, their family, their hobbies etc. Additionally they could form questions themselves about the same topics.
 Besides that, they also learned the numbers from 1 to 31 and vocabulary including things in their school bag and in their classroom.
 The students as well as the parents had a positive impression of the project.